Frequently Asked Questions On Adoption

 How long will the adoption process take?*

-The process usually takes about 6 to 12 months, but can be delayed further in complex cases.
+With the new Administrative Adoption and Alternative Child Care Act or RA 11642, the goal is for the adoption process to take about 9 months, but can be delayed further in complex cases.
 We advise interested families to get started with the first few steps already to prepare themselves better for unexpected delays.

 What is the cost for adoption?*